VirgilSecurity/virgil-iotkit/scripts/README.md

 The Sandbox is conditionally divided into 3 actors (Vendor, Factory and End-user) and shows secure lifecycle of IoT devices.
 The Sandbox allows you to:
 - **Step #1.
 Generate trusted provisioning package**.

-To start working with emulated IoT infrastructure you have to generate a trusted provisioning package that includes private keys (e.g. for factory, firmware) and a distributed trust list that contains public keys and signatures of trusted services providers (e.g. factory, cloud).
+To start working with emulated IoT infrastructure you have to generate a trusted provisioning package that includes private keys (e.g. for factory, firmware) and a distributed TrustList that contains public keys and signatures of trusted services providers (e.g. factory, cloud).

 <img width="320" src="https://cdn.virgilsecurity.com/assets/images/github/iotkit_demo/generate_files.png?demo" align="left" hspace="0" vspace="6">